BolajiAyodeji/Blogposts/ck9l2hfw7009ccss1irph2akk.md

 ## HIRE ENGINEERS

-While we have launched in Beta, we would be launching a new feature to allow companies, startups, or recruiters to request to hire top talents from our pool of vetted technical talent.
-If you need talents now, feel free to email us at hr@japa4work.com.
+While we have launched in Beta, we would be launching a new feature to allow companies, startups, or recruiters to request to hire top talents from our pool of vetted technical talents.
+If you need talents now, kindly email us at hr@japa4work.com.

 ## GET THE APP

-The WeJapa app is now available on Google Play Store and Apple App Store, head to [https://wejapa.com](https://wejapa.com) to download for your preferred device now.
+The WeJapa app is now available on Google Play Store and Apple App Store, head to [https://wejapa.com](https://wejapa.com) and download for your preferred device now.

 ![EWlzD9qWsAEcPP0.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1587973036252/e3WT5pRjL.jpeg)